-- We have not applied any carry overs from the operation of the opex efficiency benefit sharing scheme (EBSS) and capital efficiency sharing scheme (CESS) to the six month extension period.
-We propose any applicable revenue adjustments from the operation of these schemes will be applied in the next AA period (July 2023 to June 2028). - The opex scheme will apply in the six month extension period to ensure there is a continuous incentive to achieve ongoing efficiency gains. - The capex scheme will not apply in the six month extension period as the capital allowance set for the period has not had regard to the drivers for required investment in that period.
+- There will be no carry overs from the operation of the opex efficiency benefit sharing scheme (EBSS) and capital efficiency sharing scheme (CESS) applied to the six month extension period.
+Any applicable revenue adjustments from the operation of these schemes will be applied in the next AA period (July 2023 to June 2028). - The opex scheme will apply in the six month extension period to ensure there is a continuous incentive to achieve ongoing efficiency gains. - The capex scheme will not apply in the six month extension period as the capital allowance set for the period has not had regard to the drivers for required investment in that period.